willWallace-RIT/noizunet_imageproc_client/README.md

 existing cloud providers are optimized for general compute, not media-native workloads

-TLDR noizunet need eficiency of finding known generated image as well as assessing generated image. handling/processing vast amounts of data, and a digits of PI adjacent problem generating new noise.
+TLDR noizunet need eficiency of finding known generated image as well as assessing generated image. handling/processing vast amounts of data, and a digits of PI adjacent problem generating new noise. the latter creates new rates of stride for the first.

 The result: